Enservco (NYSEAMERICAN:ENSV) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note released on Sunday morning.
-The brokerage issued a sell rating on the oil and gas producer’s stock.
+Analysts at StockNews.com began coverage on shares of Enservco (NYSEAMERICAN:ENSV – Get Free Report) in a research note issued to investors on Saturday.
+The brokerage set a “sell” rating on the oil and gas producer’s stock.

 Enservco Price Performance

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Jane Street Group LLC bought a new position in shares of Enservco during the 1st quarter worth approximately $46,000.
-Northern Trust Corp bought a new position in shares of Enservco during the 1st quarter worth approximately $51,000.
-Renaissance Technologies LLC bought a new position in shares of Enservco during the 4th quarter worth approximately $32,000.
-State Street Corp bought a new position in shares of Enservco during the 1st quarter worth approximately $76,000.
-Finally, Susquehanna International Group LLP raised its position in Enservco by 220.6% in the 1st quarter.
-Susquehanna International Group LLP now owns 71,176 shares of the oil and gas producer’s stock valued at $34,000 after purchasing an additional 48,976 shares during the last quarter.
+Large investors have recently added to or reduced their stakes in the business.
+United Asset Strategies Inc. raised its holdings in Enservco by 74.1% in the 3rd quarter.
+United Asset Strategies Inc. now owns 82,625 shares of the oil and gas producer’s stock valued at $31,000 after acquiring an additional 35,170 shares during the period.
+Renaissance Technologies LLC bought a new position in shares of Enservco during the fourth quarter worth approximately $32,000.
+Susquehanna International Group LLP lifted its holdings in Enservco by 220.6% during the 1st quarter.
+Susquehanna International Group LLP now owns 71,176 shares of the oil and gas producer’s stock worth $34,000 after purchasing an additional 48,976 shares during the last quarter.
+Jane Street Group LLC bought a new stake in Enservco in the 1st quarter valued at $46,000.
+Finally, Northern Trust Corp bought a new stake in Enservco in the 1st quarter valued at $51,000.
 Institutional investors own 5.70% of the company’s stock.

 Enservco Company Profile